kipr/daylite/README.md

 necessarily the intended use-case, however.
 It is merely to simplify library usage, dependencies, and build process at the modest expense of safety and performance.

-Also unlike ROS, daylight does not have a well-defined master node.
+Also unlike ROS, Daylite does not have a well-defined master node.
 While there currently is no peer auto-discovery, once a node establishes a connection to another node it becomes a member of the entire daylite network graph.
 This allows the graph to grow rather organically.